Vaniqa cream (eflornithine 11.5%) for unwanted female facial hair (hirsutism).

 Hirsutism may be a family trait, but it can also be caused by medical conditions, such as over active thyroid, polycystic ovaries, and as a side effect of some prescription medicines.
 Always consult a doctor before treatment.

 Women should not assume their hirsutism is natural for them.
 They should get a check-up with a doctor before treatment.
-Hirsutism is commoner in women of SE Asian origin.
+Hirsutism is more common in women of Southern Mediterranean and SE Asian origin.

-Prescription medicines associated with hirsutism include; cyclosporine, minoxidil, glucocorticoids also known as steroids, phenobarbitone and phenytoin used to treat seizures, and some but not all, hormone replacements and contraceptive pills.
+Prescription medicines associated with hirsutism include cyclosporin, minoxidil, glucocorticoids - also known as steroids, phenobarbitone and phenytoin used to treat seizures, and some but not all, hormone replacements and contraceptive pills.

 The Dr Fox online consultation carries out checks for suitability.
 Women who are sensitive to Vaniqa, or have a history of kidney or liver disease may not be able to use Vaniqa.